 Aldi – They have started carrying a limited amount of organic items like produce, they do however have a great selection of their new gluten-free line.
 They also offer locally grown options!

 Whole Foods – This is a no brainer.
-Whole Foods has their own line that saves customers money and they are in the process of making everything in the store GMO-free.
-They also offer coupons and if you're an Amazon Prime member you can save even more.
+Whole Foods has its own line that saves customers money and they are in the process of making everything in the store GMO-free.
+They also offer coupons and if you’re an Amazon Prime member you can save even more.

 Trader Joe’s – They have a great store brand with lots of options.

 Amazon has a huge selection of Organic and natural foods to choose from.
 There are a few ways to save on them though.
 I buy things in bulk on Amazon like snacks, diapers, and organic products I use the most.

 - Subscribe and Save – The more subscriptions you have, the more money you save.
 Save up tp 15%.

 - AmazonFresh – AmazonFresh offers same-day and early morning delivery of a broad selection of items, including fresh grocery and local products.
 It’s only available in select areas.